 Masterpiece: The Two Fridas

-This oil painting and self-portrait is the best example of her struggle.
+This oil painting and self-portrait is the best example of her struggle between her Mexican descent and European culture.
 Kahlo made this large-scale work trying to show the world she struggled with choosing between her Mexican heritage and desire to blend in with modern European women.

 The two Frida hold hands, with one wearing a modern European dress, and the other Mexican folk clothes.
 She said that she made the painting to cope with the desperation and loneliness after separation from Diego.